ziadasem/modern-cpp-crash-course/1.1- Chapter 1 Modern C++ Crash Course/README.md

 ```

 ### 16- C++ as an Object Oriented Language
 If you are a C programmer, you may have viewed the features covered so far in this chapter as convenient additions to the C language.
-As the name C++ implies, in many ways the language is just
-a “better C.” There is one major point that this view overlooks: unlike C, C++ is an object-oriented language.
+As the name C++ implies, in many ways the language is just a “better C.” There is one major point that this view overlooks: unlike C, C++ is an object-oriented language.
 Object-oriented programming (OOP) is a different, arguably more natural, way to write code.
-OOP is a big interesting topic with theories, concepts, and best practices independent of a programming language (i.e. the concepts can be applied to any programming language that supports OOP). hence it can't be covered in just a section of a summary of a chapter, but it will be covered further in another chapter (Chapter 5, “Designing with
-Classes,”  in the book).
+OOP is a big interesting topic with theories, concepts, and best practices independent of a programming language (i.e. the concepts can be applied to any programming language that supports OOP). hence it can't be covered in just a section of a summary of a chapter, but it will be covered further in another chapter (Chapter 5, “Designing with Classes,”  in the book), also in the practice part of this chapter (`Practice-part Chapter 1; YOUR FIRST BIGGER C++ PROGRAM`) an OOP project is introduced and explained.
 this section is intended to show basic C++ object syntax if you already know the theory of OOP.

 #### Defining Classes

 A class defines the characteristics of an object.
-In modern C++, classes are usually defined and exported from
-a module interface file (.cppm), while their definitions can either be directly in the same module interface file or in a corresponding module implementation file (.cpp). or in defined in a header file and implemented in .cpp files.
+In modern C++, classes are usually defined and exported from a module interface file (.cppm), while their definitions can either be directly in the same module interface file or in a corresponding module implementation file (.cpp). or in defined in a header file and implemented in .cpp files.
 A basic class definition for an airline ticket class is shown in the following example.
-The class can calculate the price of the ticket based on the number of miles on the flight and whether the customer is
-a member of the Elite Super Rewards Program.
+The class can calculate the price of the ticket based on the number of miles on the flight and whether the customer is a member of the Elite Super Rewards Program.

 The definition begins by declaring the class name after the keyword `class`.
 ```cpp